MMTWeb/comfyui-php/README.md

   <p>While PHP could technically send a request and poll the <code>/history</code> endpoint with a timeout, this approach is inefficient and not well-suited for PHP’s synchronous nature.
 It may lead to unstable behavior or timeouts.</p>

   <p>Instead, the WebSocket server listens for ComfyUI's generation completion event and notifies Laravel in real time.
-This asynchronous communication model is much more robust and scalable.</p>
+This asynchronous communication model is much more robust in my opinion.</p>

   <blockquote>
     If anyone has a better or more elegant solution, feel free to share it — contributions and ideas are welcome!